Good Hotel Guide Review

 Undulating countryside spreads around this well-restored old farmhouse and its outbuildings, whose many characterful original features date back to the 15th century.
 The hotel and restaurant, part of the Nye family’s Anglian Country Inns, have comfortable sitting areas, warming fires in myriad nooks and crannies, and pleasingly quirky touches.
 Bedrooms spread across the main house, converted stables and a Grade II listed barn each have their own style.
 On bare-wood tables in the conservatory restaurant, foraged finds and farm-to-fork produce, some from the kitchen garden, are cooked alongside seasonal game.
 Two bars dispense real ales, wine and cocktails.
 Hearty farmhouse breakfasts greet the day.

 27. 8 in converted stables and coach house, 15 in Grade II listed barn conversion across the yard, some on ground floor.

-2 bars, lounge, conservatory restaurant, 3 private dining rooms, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 4-acre grounds, parking, unsuitable for disabled.
+2 bars, lounge, conservatory restaurant, 3 private dining rooms, in-room TV (Freeview), civil wedding licence, 4-acre grounds, parking.

 ‘subtle’ in public areas.